• Home

 What goes with salmon dip?

-• Bagels: Kick your morning bagel up a few notches!
+• Homemade Bagels: Kick your morning bagel up a few notches.
 Substitute this dip for your cream cheese and top it with gravlax, red onions and capers for a truly extravagant breakfast experience!

-• Avocado Toast: Looking for toast with the most?
-Slather salmon dip on your favorite bread, top it with slices of avocado and a few shakes of everything but the bagel seasoning!
+• Avocado Toast: Looking for egg toast with the most?
+Slather salmon dip on your favorite toast recipe and top it with a few shakes of everything but the bagel seasoning.

-• Crudites: Fresh vegetables are my favorite healthy dipping option!
-Use an assortment of your favorite vegetables – try mini bell peppers, cucumber slices, broccoli, cauliflower and celery – to add beautiful color to your veggie platter!
+• Crudite: Fresh vegetables are my favorite healthy dipping option!
+Use an assortment of your favorite vegetables – try mini bell peppers, cucumber slices, broccoli florets, cauliflower and celery – to add beautiful color to your veggie platter.

-• Crackers: An assortment of crackers are always a crowd-pleasing pairing option!
+• Crackers: An assortment of crackers are always a crowd-pleasing pairing option.
+I recommend crostini crackers as they’re sturdy enough to hold up to this spread.

-• Bagel Chips: Crispy bagel chips are a no brainer for cream cheese salmon dip!
+• Chips: Crispy bagel chips are a no brainer for cream cheese salmon dip.

-• Naan: Buttery naan pairs perfectly with this dip!
+• Breads: Buttery naan or double garlic bread pairs perfectly with this dip.
 For a healthy option, try using whole wheat naan!

 Overhead, close-up photo of two slices of toasted baguette dipped into salmon spread.